section-engineering-education/engineering-education/content/articles/how-to-build-a meme-generator-with-vanilla-javascript-skeleton-and-the-html5-canvas/index.md

-In this tutorial, you learned the entire process of importing and using Skeleton for your application’s UI.
-You also learned how to use the HTML 5 Canvas to fix images and texts at spec### How to build a Meme Generator with Vanilla JavaScript, Skeleton and the HTML 5 Canvas
+### How to build a Meme Generator with Vanilla JavaScript, Skeleton and the HTML 5 Canvas
 Memes are a stimulating and fun way to pass messages to people.
 This tutorial will take you through a step-by-step guide on how you can build a simple meme generator with JavaScript (no frameworks involved) and style its components with CSS and [Skeleton](http://getskeleton.com/).
 With the [HTML 5 Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), users will be able to upload images and texts of their choice and or from an online source to create comical memes for a mass online audience.

 ### Table of Contents